-When we started Cocoa Life 10 years ago, we wanted to help combat child labor by investing and engaging with communities and working holistically with others to help tackle the interconnected challenges causing child labor.
+When we started Cocoa Life over 10 years ago, we wanted to help combat child labor by investing and engaging with communities and working holistically with others to help tackle the interconnected challenges causing child labor.
 Through this approach we seek to accelerate positive impact and help drive sector transformation.

 We focus on activities that are broken down into three primary areas of response: prevention efforts, monitoring and remediation, and systemic solutions.